scikit-learn/enhancement_proposals/slep009/proposal.rst

 introduced in Python 3.0, in 2006.

-For the change to happen in ``sklearn``, we would need to add the ``*`` where we want all the parameters after which to be passed as keyword only.
+For the change to happen in ``sklearn``, we would need to add the ``*`` where we want all subsequent parameters to be passed as keyword only.

 Considerations
 ##############